-The following table shows the extent of alignment between distribution prices and the distribution cost of supply.
+The following table shows the extent of alignment between distribution prices and the distribution cost of supply for the regulatory year 1 April 2018 to 31 March 2019.
 The difference represents the under/(over) recovery of costs.
 WELL intends to continue to progressively move to align current prices to the cost of supply to mitigate the risk of price shocks occurring.